About steven

 3. Massage therapist – also up to cost of one visit.

-4. Golf or tennis instructor or sax teacher – a thoughtful gift.
+4. Golf or tennis instructor or sax teacher – up to one lesson or a thoughtful gift.

 If you’re unable to tip or give a gift, a thoughtful thank you note will acknowledge the good work these people do for you throughout the year.